Using Custom Domains

 .

-Note: this would be incompatible with using the apex
+This would be incompatible with using the apex example.com

 for other purposes, e.g. for the Personal/Organization example discussed before.